chriskinsman/tilloo/README.md

 __Settings__

 * db - Mongodb database connection string.
 This is passed directly to mongoose under the covers and supports any mongodb options.
-* disque - Settings for disque.
-This whole block is passed to <https://www.npmjs.com/package/disqueue-node>.
-Any valid options for disqueue-node will work here.
+* rabbitmq - Settings for rabbitmq.
+Specify the host and the port.
 * scheduler - Settings pertaining to the scheduler
   * host - The host the scheduler resides on.
 This is used by tilloo-web to connect to the web sockets interface the scheduler exposes.
   * port - The port the web sockets interface is exposed on.